ucberkeley-cs250/bar-crawl/README.md

 -----------------------

 * Job tracking through a web interface (with [Celery Flower](https://github.com/mher/flower))
-* Individual management of tests, since a task is generated per test per test platform
+* Fine-grained management of tests, since a task is generated per test per test platform per design
-* A "watch" script to let you peek into compile jobs on worker nodes, without writing all output to a file.
+* A "watch" script to let you access output from compile jobs on worker nodes, without writing all output to a file.
 * Easily scale-up/down machines in your cluster, while jobs are running

 Workflow: